 Join us for an update on Swift.
 Discover the latest advancements in runtime performance, along with improvements to the developer experience that make your code faster to read, edit, and debug.
 Find out how to take advantage of new language features like multiple trailing closures.
 Learn about new libraries available in the SDK, and explore the growing number of APIs available as Swift Packages.

-Over the last year, many investments have been made in Swift, both on the surface and under the hood, that will amplify Swift's impact on Apple's APIs, the core of its operating systems, and the Apple developer ecosystem.
+Hi.
+I'm Ted.
+And welcome to "What's New in Swift."
+Today, the ecosystem around Swift is blossoming in many directions.
+The introduction of API stability in Swift 5 brought binary frameworks to Swift.
+This led to the advent of powerful new APIs, such as SwiftUI, that are front and center to the Apple developer experience.
+Over the last year, many investments have been made in Swift, both on the surface and under the hood, that will amplify Swift impact on Apple's APIs, the core of its operating systems and the Apple developer ecosystem.

-There's also a growing set of powerful open-source APIs that take full advantage of Swift, which are conveniently accessible to app developers in Xcode using the Swift package manager.
+There's also a growing set of powerful open-source APIs that take full advantage of Swift, which are conveniently accessible to app developers in Xcode using the Swift Package Manager.

-Finally Swift's reach as a crossplatform language for tackling problems in many domains continues to grow with support for more platforms than ever before.
+Finally, Swift's reach as a cross-platform language for tackling problems in many domains continues to grow with support for more platforms than ever before.